caseyg/awesome/README.md

 *   [NousResearch/hermes-agent](https://github.com/NousResearch/hermes-agent) - The agent that grows with you

-*   [topoteretes/cognee](https://github.com/topoteretes/cognee) - Knowledge Engine for AI Agent Memory in 6 lines of code
+*   [topoteretes/cognee](https://github.com/topoteretes/cognee) - The memory for your AI Agents in 6 lines of code

 *   [zouyingcao/agentskills-mcp](https://github.com/zouyingcao/agentskills-mcp) - AgentSkills MCP: Bringing Anthropic's Agent Skills to Any MCP-compatible Agent